NIFTy-PPL/NIFTy/docs/source/code.rst

   a product of an :class:`HPSpace` (for location) with an :class:`RGSpace` (for energy).
-- a polarised field, which could be modeled as a product of any structured domain representing location with a four-element :class:`UnstructuredDomain` holding Stokes I, Q, U and V components.
+- a polarised field, which could be modeled as a product of any structured domain (representing location) with a four-element :class:`UnstructuredDomain` holding Stokes I, Q, U and V components.

 Consequently, NIFTy defines a class called :class:`DomainTuple` holding a sequence of :class:`Domain` objects, which is used to specify full field domains.
 In principle, a :class:`DomainTuple` can even be empty, which implies that the field living on it is a scalar.

+A :class:`DomainTuple` supports iteration and indexing, and also provides the properties :attr:`~DomainTuple.shape`, :attr:`~DomainTuple.size` in analogy to the elementary :class:`Domain`.

 Fields